ovn-org/ovn/Documentation/faq/general.rst

     metadata must pass across the physical network:

     * Logical datapath ID, a 24-bit identifier.
-In Geneve, OVN uses the VNI to hold the logical datapath ID; in STT, OVN uses 24 bits of STT's 64-bit context ID.
+In Geneve, OVN uses the VNI to hold the logical datapath ID.

     * Logical ingress port, a 15-bit identifier.
-In Geneve, OVN uses an option to hold the logical ingress port; in STT, 15 bits of the context ID.
+In Geneve, OVN uses an option to hold the logical ingress port.

     * Logical egress port, a 16-bit identifier.
-In Geneve, OVN uses an option to hold the logical egress port; in STT, 16 bits of the context ID.
+In Geneve, OVN uses an option to hold the logical egress port.

     See ``ovn-architecture(7)``, under "Tunnel Encapsulations", for details.

-    Note: Support for STT tunnels is deprecated and will be removed in OVN 25.09 release.

     Together, these metadata require 24 + 15 + 16 = 55 bits.
 GRE provides 32
     bits, VXLAN provides 24, and VLAN only provides 12.
 Most notably, if